 Every eating experience is an opportunity to learn, regardless of whether you feel that experience was positive or negative.

+Cultivating self-compassion, rather than feelings of shame and blame for difficult experiences relating to your body, will help facilitate positive change.
 This will also help move you towards a more respectful and accepting view of your 'here and now' body.

-Our happiness, well-being and ability to take greater personal initiative to make necessary changes are inherently linked to our ability to show self-compassion.
+Our happiness, well-being, and ability to take greater personal initiative to make necessary changes are inherently linked to our ability to show self-compassion.
 Our default response is usually not compassion.

 "Compassion practice is daring.